-MBA560Health Care Strategic Leadership3The distribution system for health care is complex and changing rapidly.
+The distribution system for health care is complex and changing rapidly.
 The strategy process represents an essential opportunity for health care leaders to establish, implement and guide the organizations direction in these turbulent waters of changing distribution systems.
 MAP is a process in which students summarize, synthesize, and demonstrate knowledge, skills, and competencies as organizational managers and leaders.
-Students will draw from their MBA curse work, career expresences, and synthesizing activities to build a portfolio.3
+Students will draw from their MBA course work, career experiences, and synthesizing activities to build a portfolio.